spuder/sbt-package-cookbook/README.md

 Installs sbt from packages.
 Provides both [custom resources](https://docs.chef.io/custom_resources.html) (formerly known as LWRPs) and recipes. **Requires chef >= 12.5.0**

 This cookbook is intended for when you want to get up and running with SBT quickly (say to compile a sbt binary/package from source).
 All it does is add the official yum repo / apt repository and then installs sbt.

-This cookbook is **not** inteded for sbt developers who want the latest sbt version, or those who want fine grained control over your sbt environment.
+This cookbook is **not** intended for sbt developers who want the latest sbt version, or those who want fine grained control over your sbt environment.
 Those people should look at the [chef-sbt](https://supermarket.chef.io/cookbooks/chef-sbt) or [sbt-extras](https://supermarket.chef.io/cookbooks/sbt-extras) cookbooks

 ## Supports

-- ubuntu
+- Ubuntu
-- centos
+- CentOs (Limited testing)

 ## Depends